Airdate: March 9th, 2015

 He wanted to see his long-lost sibling… the author of the journals.

 Anything like that was gonna be epic.
-It’s how the show handled it – the buildup, the emotional impact, the scene afterwards, that makes it a thing of beauty.
+It’s how the show handled it – the buildup, the emotional impact, the scene afterward, that makes it a thing of beauty.
 I have to admit – I almost shed a few tears at the closing credits scene.
 Who knew that one scene, barely animated, could be so beautiful, so fantastically constructed?
 These writers could.

 At this point, Stan is as complex and tragic a character as I’ve ever seen in an animated show… hell, in a TV show.